 The COVID-19 pandemic has transformed the employment marketplace, and one area which it has definitely impacted is that of the interviewing of candidates.

-When states across the country first started implementing lockdowns, in-person interviewing was, for all intents and purposes, impossible.
+When states across the country first started implementing lockdowns in 2020, in-person interviewing was hard to come by.
 However, that didn’t mean employers didn’t still have hiring needs.
 Of course they did.
-What it did mean is that employers now faced a greater challenge in their pursuit of top candidates for their open positions.
+What it meant is that employers now faced a greater challenge in their pursuit of top candidates for their open positions.

 Video interviewing to the rescue!

 What was once an option for employers looking to hire became a necessity.
-And now that states are starting to lift their lockdowns and ease their restrictions, you might think that video interviewing would become less of a necessity.
+In 2021, with companies and states easing restrictions, you might think that video interviewing would become less of a necessity.
 That is simply not the case.

 The reason is simple.
-Until there is a vaccine and/or the COVID-19 virus is eradicated or brought under control, a certain amount of fear will still exist.
+With this post-pandemic society we live in, a certain amount of fear will still always exist.
 In other words, not all job candidates will feel comfortable traveling across the country for in-person interviews.
 And since not all candidates will feel comfortable, video interviews will remain a viable option for the foreseeable future.

-Here’s the good news: technology has advanced to the point where conducting video interviews on a consistent basis is neither costly nor inconvenient.
+Here’s the good news: technology has advanced and video interviews are neither costly nor inconvenient.
 If we were having this conversation several years ago, that might not have been the case.
 In the past, video interviewing was expensive.
 Not only that, but it required costly equipment, not to mention coordinating a time and place with compatible equipment on the other end of the line.
-But thanks to technology, just about everybody has the capability to conduct a video interview, whether it be on their phone, tablet, or laptop computer.
+Thanks to technology, just about everybody has the capability to conduct a video interview, whether it be on their phone, tablet, or computer.

 In addition, employers have plenty of options when it comes to video interviewing.
 For example, they can use one-way interviews to gather short, pre-recorded video interviews as candidates are first presenting themselves.
 In this fashion, they can expedite the pre-screening process.
 Then, when they move job candidates further along in the hiring process, employers can utilize live video interviews in place of the traditional phone interview and even, of course, the in-person interview.